 Jaden Hutchinson

-385-321-2847 - Text/Call
+385-321-2847- Text/Call

 Jadenhutchinson29@gmail.com

-Jaden is proficient in Python and HTML technologies, and is currently learning CSS.
-He is a hard worker, problem solver, and gets the job done that needs to be done.
-He is a passionate learner, a completely self-taught software engineer and is eager to learn and develop his programming skills.
-Pursuing a degree in Computer Science at Utah Valley University.
+Jaden is proficient in Python and HTML and he is currently learning CSS.
+He is a hard worker, problem solver, and gets the job done that needs to be done by whatever means necessary.
+He is a passionate learner and is eager to further his programming abilities.
+Jaden is pursuing a Bachelor’s degree in Applied Science at Utah Valley University.

 GitHub: